Voorhees University

-Voorhees University (formerly Voorhees College) is a private historically black university in Denmark, South Carolina.
+Voorhees University (formerly Voorhees College) is a private historically black university in Denmark, South Carolina, United States.
 It is affiliated with the Episcopal Church and accredited by the Southern Association of Colleges and Schools.

 History

-In 1897, Elizabeth Evelyn Wright founded Denmark Industrial School for African Americans.
+On April 14, 1897, Elizabeth Evelyn Wright founded Denmark Industrial School for African Americans.
 Located in a rural area and the small town of Denmark, it was modeled on the well-known Tuskegee Institute of Alabama.
 The first classes were held on the second floor of an old store.
+Its first class was fourteen students, taught by two teachers.